 Sleep apnea and TMJ treatments in in Ottawa, ON

 Do you snore or have a partner who keeps you awake with their snoring habit?
 Did you know that snoring usually points to an obstruction in the breathing process?
 It can either be no big deal, where it’s simply a matter of having a narrow airway that produces sound when you’re asleep, or it can point to a more serious problem like Obstructive Sleep Apnea (OSA).
 Either way, if you or a loved one is a chronic snorer, you might want to get it checked out – you’re better off being safe than sorry!
+At our office, we offer safe and effective sleep apnea therapy so you can get the quality rest you need.

 What Causes Snoring?